jtleek/reviews/README.md

 2. Determining whether the methods, data and results justify the claims.
 3. Determining how important the claims are and whether they belong in the journal the paper was submitted to.

-We will discuss each of these points in the next section.
-But it is important to keep in mind that
+I'll discuss how you should think about each of these goals below but an important point to keep in mind is that it will be very difficult to know for sure about any of these claims.
+In order of frequency the types of papers you will get to review are: papers where 1-2 are

 Format of a review